Graduate Admissions

 - Transcripts of all previous undergraduate and graduate work, indicating a minimum GPA of 3.0 (assuming a system in which A = 4.0) for the final 60 semester hours or 90 quarter hours of undergraduate study

 - English proficiency test.
 Valid English proficiency test scores must be submitted if required, based on the country or territory in which an applicant previously studied.
 Minimum required scores are: iBT Internet-based TOEFL of 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21; IELTS of 6.5, with all four subscores of at least 6.0; or PTE-Academic of 54, with subscores of Reading 51, Listening 47, Speaking 53, and Writing 56.
 English Language Proficiency Assessment (ELPA) performed by the UIC Tutorium in Intensive English is accepted.
-Click here to find out more details.
+Click here to find out more details about the ELPA.
 UIC does not accept Duolingo, IELTS General exams, iTEP, the TOEFL Essentials exam or any other form of examination not explicitly listed.

 - Letters of recommendation (3)